Technical specifications for headphones: everything you need to know.

 Circumaural / over-ear headphones

-They are worn over the head (which is what the word circumaural means) and have padded cups that completely cover the ears.
+They are worn over the ear (which is what the word circumaural means) and have padded cups that completely envelop the ears.
 They tend to provide a deeper, higher quality sound than other types of headphones, but are also heavier and larger, making them less portable and sometimes more uncomfortable.

 Supraural / on-ear headphones